 Once accepted, the credential is then submitted to the AZ CTE Quality Commission for review before final submission to the Arizona State Board of Education for approval as performance measure.
 ADE/CTE has developed an online reporting system for subrecipients to enter student-level attainment of approved industry credentials and certificates.
 Furthermore, Arizona Revised Statute 15-393 requires all approved CTE programs must lead to industry certifications.
-Our ESSA School Accountability established a College and Career Ready Index which accounts for 20% of a schools A-F letter grade.
-Each individual student who attains up to two approved industry credentials will add a point to their schools A-F grade.
-ADE/CTE has a "Credentials" tab on the CTE data portal for subrecipients to report student level industry credential Approval Process)
+Our ESSA School Accountability established a College and Career Ready Index which accounts for 20% of a school's A-F letter grade.
+Each individual student who attains up to two approved industry credentials will add a point to their school's A-F grade.
+ADE/CTE has a "Credentials" tab on the CTE data portal for subrecipients to report student level industry credential/postsecondary certificate attainment.
+(Appendix E: Industry Credential Approval Process)